 We appoint investment managers who will act as conscientious and capable stewards for Pace's investments.
-As part of the selection process we look at their expertise and track record in responsible investment, particularly when we're choosing a manager for an asset class which might be particularly exposed to ESG risks.
+As part of the selection process we look at their expertise and track record in responsible investment together with their stewardship policies, particularly when we're choosing a manager for an asset class which might be particularly exposed to ESG risks.

-All of Pace's investment managers are signatories to the UN-backed Principles for Responsible Investment and adhere to the Financial Reporting Council's 2020 UK Stewardship Code, where it applies to them.
-These are also factors that we consider when we select investment managers.
+Pace DC's investment managers Legal & General and HSBC - who manage Pace DC's Shariah equity fund - are signatories to the UN-backed Principles for Responsible Investment, as are Rothesay Life and Pension Insurance Corporation, and BlackRock (who manage Pace DB's cash holdings); they all also adhere to the Financial Reporting Council's 2020 UK Stewardship Code (as do Aviva).
+These initiatives (and membership of collaborative initiatives with other investors) are also factors that we consider when we select investment managers.

-We receive regular reports from our investment managers about their responsible investment activity and monitor this in our quarterly Manager Monitoring and Implementation Committee meetings.
-In addition, Pace DB's independent investment adviser, Mercer, assesses the responsible investment capabilities of our investment managers and provides a rating for each.
+We receive regular reports from our DC investment managers about their responsible investment activity, and monitor this in our quarterly DC Committee meetings.